 In addition to helping couples prepare for their lives together, sending a wedding gift is a great way to congratulate the newlyweds on the exciting step they've taken.
 But what if your friends have opted to skip the big to-do of a wedding?
 Couples planning to elope often don't put together wedding registries.
 And without the formal invitation or a registry to guide you, the gift-giving rules become a bit more relaxed and plunge us into unknown territory.

-"You’re not required to give a gift," clarifies wedding etiquette expert Elaine Swann.
+"You’re not required to give a gift," clarifies lifestyle and wedding etiquette expert Elaine Swann.
 "However, it is a nice gesture to send a gift to the bride and groom to wish them well on the start of their new stage of life."
 Once the news breaks that they've tied the knot, sending a gift is a great way to share your excitement.

 Meet the Expert